ibm-satellite/academy-labs/aws/aws-add-hosts.md

 ## Adding RHEL hosts using the AWS CLI

-We would like to add to our existing location 2 hosts we need later for other exercises.
-In a real customer environment you would automate the following steps, using Terraform, Ansible or other automation capabilities.
+We would like to add to our existing location 2 hosts we need later for other exercises as spare or replacement hosts.
+In a real customer environment you would automate the following steps, using Terraform, Ansible or other automation capabilities, but here you could learn what happen behind the scenes.

 1. Download and install the AWS CLI following those [instructions](common/clis/clis.md#aws-cli).

-1. To login into your aws account use the below command on your terminal
+2. To login into your aws account use the below command on your terminal

     a.  aws configure
     b.
 Fill in the details